-I recommend bringing about 50€ (or whatever the local currency) as it is nice to have a little cash when you arrive.
+I recommend bringing about 50€ (or whatever the local currency is) as it is nice to have a little cash when you arrive.
 Don’t bring much more than 50€ because you’ll be charged a terrible exchange rate from your local bank to get foreign currency.
-Also bring a $100 bill (0r whatever your currency) in case you need emergency cash.
+Also bring a $100 bill (0r whatever your currency is) in case you need emergency cash.

 You can avoid fees in many cases if you’re a member of a bank that belongs to the Global ATM Alliance and you use a foreign ATM that is also a member of the alliance.

 Most people backpack through Europe during the summer, but this is also the high season in Europe.
 It is understandable that most people want to travel during the summer since the weather is the best, but it will be busy and crowded.
 Another great option is traveling during the shoulder seasons (spring and fall).
-The crowds decrease dramatically during the spring and fall and the weather can still be really nice.
-If you want to skip the crowds travel in the winter.
-Although, the weather during the winter can range from mild to very cold (depending on where you travel).
-If you do want to backpack Europe in the winter, I invite you to read our guide to staying warm while traveling in the winter for tips on traveling .
+The crowds decrease dramatically during the spring and fall, and the weather can still be really nice.
+If you want to skip the crowds, travel in the winter.
+Keep in mind that the weather during the winter can range from mild to very cold (depending on where you travel).
+If you do want to backpack Europe in the winter, I invite you to read our guide to staying warm while traveling in the winter.

 Personally, I like to first take out a map of Europe to get an overview of all the places I can visit.
 Then I make a note of all the places that seem interesting.
 Once I have an idea of where I want to visit, I make a rough itinerary and I make sure the order in which I’m traveling makes sense — don’t waste a lot of time and money by traveling in a haphazard manner.
 I tend to grab a few travel guides to get an idea of what each city has to offer — read about my favorite guide books and online travel guides here.

 One of the biggest mistakes travelers can make is trying to visit too many places.
-While possible, trying to visit five destinations in 2 weeks will totally wear you out and everything will blend together.
+While possible, trying to visit five destinations in two weeks will totally wear you out and everything will blend together.
 Trust me.
-I recommend spending more time in fewer places because it will give you more time to enjoy traveling.
-Additionally, traveling to each new destination takes a lot of time, so you’ll spend a large chunk of your time on a train, plane, or bus if you change destinations every two or three days — plus, traveling isn’t cheap so you’ll save money by traveling less.
+I recommend spending more time in fewer places because it will give you more time to enjoy each place.
+Additionally, traveling to each new destination takes a lot of time, so you’ll spend a large chunk of your time on a train, plane, or bus if you change destinations every two or three days — plus, traveling isn’t cheap, so you’ll save money by traveling less.

 Backpacking in Europe doesn’t have to be extremely expensive, but it can be pretty costly if you don’t pay attention.
-Your budget will also depend on your personal travel style and budget restraints, but I assume most people reading this guide are budget conscious travelers.
+Your budget will also depend on your personal travel style and budget constraints, but I assume most people reading this guide are budget-conscious travelers.